Taking care of your orchid doesn't stop at watering orchids. You have to feed it, too.

 In its natural environment, an orchid doesn't get fed with commercial fertilizers.
 Suddenly, the term "orchids on steroids" becomes very apt.
 Going crazy on the fertilizer will force your plant to grow too fast and harm it.
 It will become weak and susceptible to orchid diseases.
 Even if they bloom flowers, they won't be looking their best.

-10 Best Tips To Feeding Orchids
+10 Tips for Feeding Orchids

 1. Orchids need less fertilizer than most plants